 Effective Nov.
-1, we’ll join other large library systems in choosing to no longer purchase newly released eBooks from Macmillan Publishers.
+1, 2019, we joined other large library systems in choosing to no longer purchase newly released eBooks from Macmillan Publishers.
 Unfortunately, new releases from some of your favorite authors will no longer be available in a digital format.

 We don’t take this decision lightly.
 We’ve spent months urging Macmillan Publishers to reconsider its planned library eBook embargo which restricts public libraries of all sizes to purchasing only one copy of a newly released eBook for the first eight weeks after publication.
 Despite our greatest efforts – and those of library systems and advocates across the country – Macmillan Publishers is moving forward with their embargo.